fifi634/social-network/README.md

 `RANDOM_TOKEN_SECRET = 'your token keys'`

-`DOMAIN_CLIENT_APP = 'http://localhost:3000'` or other slug client app, default client slug
+`DOMAIN_CLIENT_APP = 'http://localhost:3000'` default client slug, you can set other slug client app,

 ## Running backend
 * Since the project directory, in cli go to backend directory :